Following Christ is what life’s all about: loving mercy, walking humbly and doing justice together.

 The majority of the world’s cocoa comes from the West African nations of Cote d’Ivoire and Ghana.
 But global demand for cheap cocoa is forcing the farmers in these nations to lower production costs, in order to avoid selling their produce at a loss…

-The result has been the use of many child labourers, including children who have been trafficked.
+The result has been the use of far too many child labourers, including many who have been trafficked.

-It is currently estimated that the West African cocoa industry uses more than 2 million child labourers.
-On some cocoa farms in rural parts of Cote d’Ivoire, children as young as 8 are trafficked to harvest cocoa beans in dangerous conditions.
+It is currently estimated that the West African cocoa industry uses more than two million child labourers.
+On some cocoa farms in rural parts of Cote d’Ivoire, children as young as eight are trafficked to harvest cocoa beans in dangerous conditions.
 Instead of attending school, child labourers work 12-hour days on cocoa farms.

 The good news is progress is being made.

 Australian campaigners have probably been the most successful in convincing chocolate companies to stamp out slavery in their supply chains.

 Since 2008, Baptist World Aid Australia and Be Slavery Free have campaigned every major chocolate producer in the country.
 People like you have raised their voices and, as a result, Cadbury, Mars, Nestle, Ferrero, Lindt and Hershey have all agreed to work towards ensuring that their chocolate is traffik-free.